 Artemis will run on any machine that has a recent version of Java.
-This version of Artemis requires Java 1.6 at least.
-Most of the development has been done using JDK v1.6 and some of the more advanced features (BamView and VCF/BCF View) require Java 1.6 or higher.
+This version of Artemis requires Java 9 at least and preferably Java 11.
 See the section called Getting and Installing Artemis for details on how to get Java.